 2. A most careful appraisal of the risks, including the legal aspects, should be carried out before accepting any contingent liabilities.
 In all cases steps should be taken to restrict the total contingent liability to a minimum.

-3. The prior approval of the Parliament (via the Finance and Constitution Committee) must be secured before entering into any specific guarantee, indemnity, or letter or statement of comfort unless:
+3. The prior approval of the Parliament (via the Finance and Public Administration Committee) must be secured before entering into any specific guarantee, indemnity, or letter or statement of comfort unless:

 - there is specific statutory requirement to do so; or

 - or the sum at risk is less than £2.5m.

 5. If a liability crystalises the relevant business area should consider, in consultation with the relevant SG Finance Business Partner (or equivalent), whether an immediate report should be made to the Parliament.

 6. SG sponsor units should be satisfied that there are adequate arrangements in force to ensure that acceptance of contingent liabilities by bodies sponsored by the SG can, in the event of the contingent liabilities maturing, be met from within the bodies' own resources.
 Any contingent liabilities which the bodies might not be able to meet from within their own resources should be treated in the same way as the SG's own contingent liabilities.

 7. Any prospective contingent liability in the form of a guarantee, indemnity or letter of comfort must be cleared by the relevant SG Finance Business Partner (or equivalent) who will advise on any budgetary implications.

 What is a contingent liability?